Inverness and Perth Junction Railway: Connecting to Aberdeen

 Extending from Nairn to Aberdeen was the next step, but this was daunting in its magnitude; an alliance with interests in Aberdeen seemed a possible way forward.
 After much difficult negotiation, the Great North of Scotland Railway was formed and built a line from Aberdeen to Keith, opening to that place on 10 October 1856.
-At the western end, the Inverness and Aberdeen Junction Railway (I&AJR) was formed to build from Nairn to Keith; the I&AJR was authorised by Parliament on 21 July 1856; that section opened on 18 August 1858.
+At the western end, the Inverness and Aberdeen Junction Railway (I&AJR) was formed to build from Nairn to Keith; the I&AJR was authorised by the Inverness and Aberdeen Junction Railway Act 1856 (19 & 20 Vict. c. cx) on 21 July 1856; that section opened on 18 August 1858.
 From that date the I&AJR worked the Inverness and Nairn Railway, but for the time being the latter company retained its independent existence.
 The I&AJR later absorbed the Inverness and Nairn Railway on 17 May 1861.

 Turning south

 Although this was useful progress, a more direct southward route was still sought, and the technical development of locomotive power had greatly improved, rendering a route climbing over high passes in the mountains at least feasible.
 The point at which such a line would strike south had originally been intended to be Nairn, but the commercial value of fishing interests further east on the I&AJR was a significant factor, and the southward starting point was altered to be Forres.
 A prospectus for the formation of the line was issued in 1860.